jonas-zebari/interactive_slider/README.md

 * Use any transition duration and curve
 * Provide any shape border for the progress bar
 * Use the normalized progress value or easily provide a min/max to be automatically transformed
+* Animate start and end icons using slider progress
+* Color the slider's porgress with a gradient

 ## Getting started